 Mike lectures frequently on issues relating to commercial lending and distressed loan workouts.
 He served as a member of advisory committees appointed by the Connecticut Law Revision Commission to study and advise the Connecticut legislature on the enactment of commercial law legislation, including Revised Article 9 of the Uniform Commercial Code.

 Mike is a fellow of the American College of Commercial Finance Lawyers.
-He has been selected to the Connecticut Super Lawyers list from 2006 to 2009 and 2017 as well as listed in The Best Lawyers in America© in the areas of Banking and Finance Law since 2013, Commercial Finance Law since 2016, Equipment Finance Law since 2008, and Securitization and Structured Finance Law since 2007.
+He has been selected to the Connecticut Super Lawyers list from 2006 to 2009 and from 2017 to 2018 as well as listed in The Best Lawyers in America© in the areas of Banking and Finance Law since 2013, Commercial Finance Law since 2016, Equipment Finance Law since 2008, and Securitization and Structured Finance Law since 2007.